guojin-yan/OpenVINO-CSharp-API/tutorial_examples/AlxBoard_deploy_yolov8/README.md

 ## Ⅴ. Run AlxBoard_deploy_yolov8 Project

-&emsp;    The models and files used in the project testing can be found in OpenVINOSharp, so we will test them using the models and files in the OpenVINOSharp repository.
+&emsp;    The models and files used in the project testing can be found in OpenVINO™ C# API, so we will test them using the models and files in the OpenVINO™ C# API repository.

 &emsp;    To run through Dotnet, simply run the following command